-You would do anything to help your friend through his journey to recovery from opioid addiction.
-Show him you care by reading about things you can say and ways you can show your support for your friend transitioning out of treatment.
+You would do anything to help your friend through their journey to recovery from opioid addiction.
+Learn what to say and ways you can show support when they transition out of treatment.